MiguelMontesLorenzo/PyTorch-FoldND-UnfoldND-ConvND/README.md

 ## File Structure

-The repository is organized to promote ease of navigation.
+The repository is organized aiming for functional separation.
 Below is an overview of the primary directories and their respective contents:

 ```
 FoldND-UnfoldND-ConvND/